 - Olive Oil

-How to make these Healthy Zucchini Muffins
+How to make Zucchini and Cheese Muffins

 The most important step to make these Savoury Muffins is to grate and drain your Zucchini.
 Draining the grated zucchinis is SUPER important as you don’t want extra water to come out of the veggie while the muffins are baking.
 That would result in super soggy muffins… not thanks!